-Cyber Security professionals in the UK and across the world are in high demand and will likely to remain in demand for many years to come, so cyber security is an excellent career choice, whether you are a student or you are looking to take a new direction.
-It is however a career where experience is king, to gain the right experience to progress your career you will need a career plan, a willingness to continually learn, ability to pass exams, and plenty of patience.
+Cyber Security professionals in the UK and across the world are in high demand and will likely to remain in demand for many years to come, so cybersecurity is an excellent career choice, whether you are a student or you are looking to take your career in a new direction.
+It is, however, a career where experience is king, to gain the right experience to progress your career you will need a career plan, a willingness to continually learn, an ability to pass exams and plenty of patience.
 Also, a thick skin and good people influence skills certainly helps, as sometimes the advice and direction you provide to the business, is not always what people want to hear and listen to.

-Cyber security offers a wide field of different disciplines, from highly technical ethical hackers and IT forensic experts, to less technical auditor and management roles, you need to decide what role you ultimately would enjoy to do and build a career path to gain the right type of experience and security qualifications to achieve it.
-You should look to specialise in one or areas of cyber security early on, even if your final objective is to be a 'jack of all trades' in cyber security.
-For example if your target is to be an ethical hacker, first target becoming an expert in network security, that could land you a job at penetration testing company in a network vulnerability scanning role, which in turns builds your experience and hopefully results in your employers developing your application security expertise.
-This will opens the door to gaining the right experience and knowledge to achieve an ethical hacker certification and ethical hacker role.
+Cybersecurity offers a wide field of different disciplines, from highly technical ethical hackers and IT forensic experts to a less technical auditor and management roles, you need to decide what role you ultimately would enjoy to do and build a career path to gain the right type of experience and security qualifications to achieve it.
+You should look to specialise in one or areas of cybersecurity early on, even if your final objective is to be a 'jack of all trades' in cybersecurity.
+For example, if your target is to be an ethical hacker, the first target becoming an expert in network security, that could land you a job at penetration testing company in a network vulnerability scanning role, which in turns builds your experience and hopefully results in your employers developing your application security expertise.
+This will opens the door to gain the right experience and knowledge to achieve an ethical hacker certification and ethical hacker role.

-Most employers and cyber security professionals regard the (ISC)2 Certified Information Systems Security Professional (CISSP) certification is the industry benchmark requirement as a Cyber / Information Security professional, so often state the CISSP certification as a requirement or a desirable in security job descriptions.
-However CISSP is not the easiest of certifications to achieve, hence its value.
+Most employers seeking cybersecurity professionals regard the (ISC)2 Certified Information Systems Security Professional (CISSP) certification is the industry benchmark requirement as a Cyber / Information Security professional, so often state the CISSP certification as a requirement or a desire in security job descriptions.
+However, CISSP is not the easiest of certifications to achieve, hence its value.
 Firstly you need 5 years information security in job role experience, or 4 years if you have a cyber / information security related degree.
-Secondly the exam is notoriously difficult to pass, as the six hour CISSP exam covers the entire information security subject matter; risk management, security engineering, security operations, network security, testing, and software development.
-So you may be a guru at network security, but you'll need to know about areas outside that expertises, such as legal and regulatory security issues.
+Secondly, the exam is notoriously difficult to pass, as the six-hour CISSP exam covers the entire information security subject matter; risk management, security engineering, security operations, network security, testing, and software development.
+So you may be a guru at network security, but you'll need to know about areas outside that expertise, such as legal and regulatory security issues.

 Wait until you have built up the required experience before attempting these exams and it goes without saying studying hard, especially on your weak areas of knowledge.